nrfconnect/sdk-nrf/samples/nfc/writable_ndef_msg/README.rst

 .. _writable_ndef_msg:

-NFC: Writable NDEF Message
+NFC: Writable NDEF message
 ##########################

-The Writable NDEF Message sample shows how to use the NFC tag to expose an NDEF message, which can be overwritten with any other NDEF message by an NFC device.
+The Writable NDEF message sample shows how to use the NFC tag to expose an NDEF message, which can be overwritten with any other NDEF message by an NFC device.
-It uses the :ref:`nfc`.
+It uses the :ref:`lib_nfc_ndef`.

 Overview
 ********